-A 12-step therapy program can help patients surrender their addiction, process their experience, and move forward into new patterns of thinking and action.
+A 12-step therapy program can help patients surrender their substance use disorder, process their experience, and move forward into new patterns of thinking and action.
 You will build strong mental and emotional practices and tools that will help you maintain your sobriety for life.
 A few of the benefits of a 12-step therapy program in New England include:

 - Learn to recognize and admit you have a problem

-- Learn how to resist your cravings and improve your self-restraint
+- Learn how to resist your cravings and improve your coping skills

-- Replace negative thoughts and behaviors with positive ones
+- Replace negative thoughts and behaviors with positive recovery support

 - Rebuild broken relationships